* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 2. Add 2 to 3 tablespoons of water or stock to the skillet and heat until steaming.

-5. Steam for 30-60 seconds.
+4. Steam-fry for 60 seconds.
 If you have a lot of corned beef in the pan, it might take longer.

 Reheating corned beef in the oven